florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 ## 4.5 The Subheader
-The sub header doesn't have unique fields on it's own, to see how to change these values we'll refer you to chapter [4.4.2](#442-background-colour-selection) for colors and [4.4.3](#443-other-header-properties) for regular properties.
+The sub header doesn't have unique fields on it's own, to see how to change these values we'll refer you to chapter [4.4.2](#442-background-colour-selection) for colours and [4.4.3](#443-other-header-properties) for regular properties.
 Section specific parts will be explained in the corresponding section sub chapter.

 ## 4.6 The body
-Most of the body propertyproperties are similar as the ones in the header.
+Most of the body property properties are similar as the ones in the header.
 An important property of the body is the '*Amount of columns*' property which by default is set to 1.
 This setting sets the amount of products on offer per row in the e-mail.
 To see which one is suited for your needs we recommend experimenting with this property to see what fits best.
 To change this value simply left click on the property row/field and select the drop down value that you want to use.
-This ofcourse can be seen in the preview immediately after having changed the property value.
+This of course can be seen in the preview immediately after having changed the property value.

 <img src=".Active Email Editior EN media/AmountOfCollumns.png">

 The body also contains another property type we haven't seen before a True or False binary setting.
-An example of this is the '*Show veilart in collumns*' property, this property allows you to enable/disable the auction article number being shown in the table.
+An example of this is the '*Show veilart in columns*' property, this property allows you to enable/disable the auction article number being shown in the table.
 To change this property simply left click on the property row or field, check or uncheck the checkbox and press save.

 <img src=".Active Email Editior EN media/ShowVeilArtProperty.png">

 ## 4.7 The footer
 The footer itself does not have any special properties.
-However it is important to remember that the fields below the footer font color are static labels only.
+However it is important to remember that the fields below the footer font colour are static labels only.
 Meaning that they are just the indicator of what is going to be shown behind it.
 Things like the postal code, address etc. are taken dynamically from the database and are not shown in the preview.
-In the current iteration of the editor we allow the label (indicators) to be changed but the dynamic values taken from the database will remain the same and are unchangable for now. **NEEDS TO BE REPHRASED**
+In the current iteration of the editor we allow the label (indicators) to be changed but the dynamic values taken from the database will remain the same and are unchangeable for now. **NEEDS TO BE REPHRASED**

 **Important!:** *Now that we have gone through the entire e-mail lay-out it is important to remember to press save as described in [chapter 4.3](#43-saving-and-undoing-progress).*